-- Augustus was the star pupil at the Slade and his drawings were regarded as the best since Michelangelo.
+- Look at these delicate drawings.
+He was the star pupil at the Slade and his drawings were regarded as the best since Michelangelo.
 These three women on the left were the closest to Augustus when he was at the Slade.
 In the centre is Ursula Tyrwhitt with whom he became infatuated.
 Ursula was best friends with Ida Nettleship on the left and Augustus transferred his affection to her and married her in January 1901.
-People have speculated about whether his true feelings can be discerned from this drawing. - His sister Gwen was drawn later in the background holding the back of a chair. - The delicate shading is reminiscent of 18th-century French drawing and this technique was taught at the Slade.
-Augustus was an admirer of Antoine Watteau (1684-1721) and won a competition that involved copying his drawings. - The drawing on the right is the same period and is called Gwen John Seated by a Fireplace.
+People have speculated about whether his true feelings can be discerned from this drawing. - His sister Gwen was drawn later in the background holding the back of a chair. - (CLICK) The drawing on the right is the same period and is called Gwen John Seated by a Fireplace.
 It sold at Christie's in 2005 for £60,000, a high price for a drawing by Augustus John.